spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 !SLIDE

-## Adds overhead for each sub node reference
+## Doubles overhead for each sub node reference

 !SLIDE

 ## Adds incidental complexity
 - Needs a flag for `nil` key and field for `nil` values
-- Calls for optimized node (Array Node) just containing sub node references
+- Optimized node (Array Node) just containing sub node references
+  - Happens when normal node's array has 32 elements
+- Further complications with second problem

 !SLIDE